mythz/jquip/README.md

 [Zepto.js](http://zeptojs.com/) is another great alternative to jQuery, it's fast, light and optimized for mobile/webkit browsers.
 It's a popular option for PhoneGap developers with full support for the
 [Backbone.js](http://documentcloud.github.com/backbone/), [Underscore.js](http://documentcloud.github.com/underscore/) and [Spine.js](http://spinejs.com) frameworks.
 It has very recently added support for the latest Safari, Chrome, Firefox and Opera browsers - it makes use of latest EcmaScript 5 APIs without shims so if this is your targetted market, we encourage you to try it.

 Based on recent posts it does looks like jQuery wants to [build a slimmer jQuery](http://blog.jquery.com/2011/11/08/building-a-slimmer-jquery/).
-Although we don't thing giving a trim is going far enough, we hope they perform larger re-structural changes allowing us to use most of the useful parts at a fraction of their cost.
+Although we don't think giving a trim is going far enough, we hope they perform larger re-structural changes allowing us to use most of the useful parts at a fraction of their cost.
 Their [recent conversations into future file size reduction](https://groups.google.com/forum/#!topic/jquery-bugs-team/17rGK6eAAxI/discussion) do sound promising.

 # Introducing jquip - aka jQuery-in-parts.